robert-laws/2021-html-css-challenges/we-the-parents/README.md

 The first challenge in the UX/HTML/CSS Design and Code Challenge series is a blogging website.
 Although the design and layout of blogging websites can be simple, they can offer many interesting challenges for design and code.
 The inspiration for this challenge comes from the website [We The Parents](https://wetheparents.org), which is a blog intended for parents.

-The challenge is to recreate the design of the website homepage.
+The challenge is to recreate the design of the website homepage ([live version of the final website](https://www.robert-developer.com/challenges/one/)).
 The process begins by breaking down the design with the tool Adobe XD.
 After that, it's on to VSCode to begin putting together the HTML layout before finally adding the CSS styling.

 ## Website Structure